itsankoff/thetooth.io/content/blog/ssh_access.md

 If not, you can always read [here](https://en.wikipedia.org/wiki/Secure_Shell).

-Usually, at the beginning, people start with simple `ssh <user>@<host>` CLI usage.
+Usually, in the beginning, people start with simple `ssh <user>@<host>` CLI usage.
-With time, people start using more and more advanced options which results in having messed-up commands that is hard or impossible to remember.
+With time, people start using more and more advanced options which results in having messed-up commands that are hard or impossible to remember.

 Let's give you an example: